bogdanvuk/bdp/README.rst

 Image below is a more complex example, which shows how power of Python programming can be used to generate diagrams with BDP.
 Image shows an UML-like diagram of few major BDP templates.

 .. figure:: doc/source/images/uml.png

-    Figure can be rendered with the following Python code:

 Figure can be rendered with the `uml.py <https://github.com/bogdanvuk/bdp/blob/master/doc/source/images/uml.py>`_ BDP diagram.